ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_sap_logs_on_ovhcloud_logs_data_platform_analyze_and_work_with_your_logs/guide.en-gb.md

 ![dashboards_menu](images/dashboards_menu.png){.thumbnail}

-The SAP OVHcloud dashboards allow you to filter on an SAP SID and/or a specific hostname.
+The SAP OVHcloud dashboards allow you to filter by an SAP SID and/or a specific hostname.

 ![dashboard](images/dashboard.png){.thumbnail}